Cat and dog travel buddies capture hearts

 An unlikely bond

 Like Henry, Baloo was a rescue animal.
-Part of a litter of eight kittens belonging to a mother whose owner refused to neuter.
+He was part of a litter of eight kittens belonging to a mother whose owner refused to have neutered.
 He and his siblings were abandoned immediately.

 "As soon as he met Henry he attached himself right away.
 Baloo definitely has an obsession with Henry - if I need him to calm down, I'll put him next to him and he'll just fall asleep.